bdargan/cdk-email-forwarder/README.md

 OR Enable the ses ruleset manually

 Manually verify email notification address
-Add new emails
+Add new emails to forward to.

 ## Verifying new addresses
 - Manual step via cli or console

 ## Verifying SNS notification address
-check your emails.
+Check your emails.
 ## Questions
 1. DKIM
 ## Constraints (SES)